mattermost/docs/source/install/self-managed-changelog.md

 #### Changes to Team Edition and Enterprise Edition:
  - Under ``TeamSettings`` in the ``config.json``:
-    - Added ``EnableLastActiveTime`` to add a “Last active” status to the profile popover and to the **Direct Message** channel header that indicates when a user was last online.
+    - Added ``EnableLastActiveTime`` to add a **Last active** status to the profile popover and to the **Direct Message** channel header that indicates when a user was last online.

 ### API Changes
- - Added a new response-header ``First-Inaccessible-File-Time`` to the APIs fetching single file info.
+ - Added a new response-header ``First-Inaccessible-File-Time`` to the APIs fetching single file information.
  - Added a new query parameter to include deleted posts as long as it's requested by a System Admin in ``/api/v4/channels/{channel_id}/posts``.
  - Added new plugin endpoints to ``PermissionService`` interface.